top of page

 In our proclamations, trusts, and tribal records, we explicitly anchor our status in the principles of UNDRIP.
 When we speak of our nationality, our tribal governance, and our connection to the land, we do so as a people whose rights are recognized in international law, not merely as “minorities” inside a domestic system.

-2. How We Are Applying UNDRIP Right Now
+2. How We Are Applying-- UNDRIP Right Now

 A. Identity & Self-Determination